 Ian joined Watsi on March 12th, 2013.
 Six years ago, Ian became the 72nd member to automatically support a new Watsi patient every month.
-Since then, 5,875 more people have become monthly donors!
-Ian's most recent donation traveled 8,500 miles to support Anna, a maize farmer from Kenya, to fund surgery on her tibia to help her walk again.
+Since then, 6,404 more people have become monthly donors!
+Ian's most recent donation traveled 8,700 miles to support Florian, a hardworking young man from Tanzania, to fund hydrocephalus treatment.

 Anna is a farmer from Kenya.
 Anna previously worked as a cook in a private primary school located in her village.
 Her occupational options are now extremely limited after she was let go due to hard economic times.
 Anna currently does maize farming in her parent’s land.
 She also does casual jobs across the village like working in other people’s farms to earn a living.
 Anna lives in a two-roomed iron-roofed house with her mother in the upcountry.
 Ten days ago, Anna experienced an extremely painful accident after she was involved in a road traffic accident.
 She was a pedestrian when she was struck by a motorbike which was moving in a high speed.
 She sustained multiple severe injuries, left multiple rib fractures with a pneumothorax and lower lip full-thickness laceration.
 She is in severe pain and now cannot walk.
 Fortunately, surgeons at our medical partner can help.
 On June 10th, Anna will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help her heal well and she will be able to walk easily again Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,065 to fund this procedure.
 Anna says, “My hope is to be healed get out of hospital bed and be on my foot again so that I can continue with my daily duties."